gvwilson/thirdbit/src/fiction/cloudherd/index.md

 neither of them was doing chores.
 Instead,
-they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the stink of the latrines, and slipped out of the fortress gate as quietly as shadows.
+they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the village's latrines, tiptoed past the wicker birdcage built against the side of the tralpa's house, and slipped through the fortress gate as quietly as shadows.

-They join the other children just as Rash finished explaining the rules to Thokmay.
+They joined the other children near the slab of stone that had once been half of the fortress gate just as Rash finished explaining the rules to Thokmay.
 "But if you can run all the way back without getting whistled again, then you're safe," he said.